aws-samples/amazon-omics-tutorials/example-workflows/nf-core/README.md

-# Example Nextflow (NF-Core) workflows for Amazon Omics
+# Example Nextflow (NF-Core) workflows for AWS HealthOmics

-This folder contains example Nextflow based workflows from NF-Core modified to run on Amazon Omics.
+This folder contains example Nextflow based workflows from NF-Core modified to run on AWS HealthOmics.

 These are provided AS-IS and are intended to demonstrate conventions, patterns, and best practices for writing workflows for scale.
 They are intended as starting points that you can customize to fit your specific requirements.